ariga/atlas-action/README.md

 All inputs are optional

-* `base-branch` - The branch to pull from.
-Defaults to repository's default branch.
+* `base-branch` - The base branch to rebase the migration directory onto.
+Default to the default branch of the repository.
+* `dir` - The URL of the migration directory to hash.
+By default: `file://migrations`.
 * `remote` - The remote to fetch from.
 Defaults to `origin`.
-* `dir` - The URL of the migration directory to hash.
-Defaults to `file://migrations`.
+* `working-directory` - Atlas working directory.
+Default is project root
 * `config` - The URL of the Atlas configuration file.
 By default, Atlas will look for a file named `atlas.hcl` in the current directory.
 For example, `file://config/atlas.hcl`.
   Learn more about [Atlas configuration files](https://atlasgo.io/atlas-schema/projects).
 * `env` - The environment to use from the Atlas configuration file.
 For example, `dev`.

 #### Example usage